Pangolin H Series FAQ

 - The boltwork (safe terminology) for securing the safe cover in the locked position.

-The safe is bolted onto the dock with four bolts which is in turn bolted to the bodywork of the vehicle with four bolts.
+The dock is bolted to the bodywork of the vehicle with four bolts and the safe in turn is bolted onto the dock with four bolts.
 In this way the requirement is met for an arrangement for bolting the safe to the body or to the floor of a vehicle so that it is not removable from it’s mounted position.
 Nothing in the standard precludes a safe from having two bases.

 Bear in mind that all type B safes are removable by unbolting once they are unlocked and opened.
-The Pangolin docked safe simply has additional boltwork that permits quick unbolting.
+The Pangolin docked safe simply has additional boltwork that permits it to be moved by quick unbolting from the dock.

 This certainly can happen as no-one can be expected to know and memorise all elements of the law.
 Also most people are not well informed about this.
 In this case it will be necessary to refer the police to the applicable legislation.
 One way to do this is to keep a copy of the relevant pages from the Firearms Control, Act, the Regulations and SANS 953-1:2018 handy inside the safe.
 The applicable extracts are conveniently summarised in the “Legal Standing of Vehicle Firearms Safes” document available for download from the Pangolin website.